Series with summands involving harmonic numbers: Abstract

 \section{Abstract}

 For each positive integer $m$, the $m$th order harmonic numbers are given by

-We discover exact values of some series involving harmonic numbers of order not exceeding three.
+We discover exact values of some series involving harmonic numbers of order not exceeding four.
 For example, we conjecture that where $G$ denotes the Catalan constant $\sum_{k=0}^\infty(-1)^k/(2k+1)^2$.
-This paper contains $66$ conjectures posed by the author since October 2022.
+This paper contains $70$ conjectures posed by the author during 2022--2023.